geobolivia/website/fr/documentation/developer/configuration.rst

 	spDir.mkdirs()
     new File(spDir, "maven.filter").withWriter{ w -> spMavenFilter.store(w,"updated by pigma's GenerateConfig class")}

 A better solution is to add a maven.filter.overrides file that is empty by default, but each module will use to source properties from, with higher priority than the other maven.filter file.
 This is easy.
 In each pom.xml a new filter needs to be defined BEFORE the maven.filter filter.
-And an empty file is added to each module (or the build script can generate an empty file)
+And an empty file is added to each module (or the build script can generate an empty file).